unixyhuang/unixyhuang.github.io/_pages/about.md

 - Machine Learning
 - Security and Privacy

+For my entire PhD career, I'd like to integrate the advanced AI techniques with IoT and push the limits of AIoT applications, e.g., Smart Healthcare, Smart City, Smart Home.
+I personally believe that the frontiers of Cyber-Physical Systems (CPS) will take humanity to another era.

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me:
 - Email: xyhuang [AT] ieee.org
-- Office: Room QT404, Chow Yei Ching Building, H.K.
-PolyU, Hung Hom, Kowloon, Hong Kong
+- Office: Room QT404, Chow Yei Ching Building, PolyU, Hung Hom, Kowloon, Hong Kong